Land Stewardship Program

 Contractors recently completed the reclamation of a former mine site near the community of Century, WV in Barbour County.
 They addressed uncontrolled surface drainage and other problems stemming from an old mine shaft and slope entry and demolished and removed leftover facilities and debris.

 OTHER SITES UNDER DESIGN

-Engineers are in various stages of designing reclamation plans for four other sites, and we anticipate moving to construction on at least two more projects this year.
+Engineers are in various stages of designing reclamation plans for four other sites.

 In Lieu Fee Program Assistance